 45. Between approximately November 2012 and November 2016, Overlake Capital sold approximately \$4 million dollars in investments in joint venture real estate projects.
 Approximately 25 investors, including approximately 20 Washington residents, invested in 26 joint venture properties.
-The joint venture projects remodeled distressed residential properties and developed new single and multifamily residential properties.
+The joint venture projects remodeled distressed residential properties and developed new single and multi-family residential properties.
 The investments were in the form of limited liability company membership interests.
 The projects purchased by Overlake Capital in 2015 and 2016 exceeded their projected budgets and timelines for completion.
 Thacker and Robbins continued to sell joint ventures in 2016 but failed to disclose that multiple projects were significantly delayed or behind schedule.
-After Robbins left Overlake Capital in June 2016, Thacker raised additional capital for the largest joint venture project.
-Thacker failed to disclose material information to investors in this project and he misused some of the investor funds.
+In fall 2016, when Robbins' buyout from Overlake Capital was being finalized, Thacker raised additional capital for the largest joint venture project.
+Thacker failed to disclose material information to investors in this project and he used some of the investor funds in a manner inconsistent with investor expectations.